swatidantu/robocomp-blog-web/gsoc/2019/shashwat_shrivastava/blog3.md

 ![alt](pic2_e2.png "Preview option - Object getting added when selecting type of object with default values") *Preview option - Object getting added when selecting type of object with default values*
 ## Add object with a preview feature
-Thus object addition has been provided with a feature to preview what exactly is getting added.
+Thus object addition has been provided with a feature to preview what exactly is getting added after selecting **Type of Object**.

 ## Linking tree and scene in order to find corresponding objects in scene that are selected in tree and vice versa
 When a user wants to change the properties of an object in scene he/she should know which object he has selected in the scene before changing it's properties.
 Therefore a node in the scene will get highlighted when a corresponding node is selected in the tree and the same also works vice versa.